nstecker16/active-directory-lab/README.md

 - IPv4 Static addressing configuration not saving in the Server VM [Static Addressing Troubleshooting](./notes/troubleshooting.md#manual-ipv4-address-configuration-not-sticking)
 - Windows 10 Enterprise VM cannot resolve ActiveDirectoryPractice.local's IP address [Domain DNS troubleshooting](./notes/troubleshooting.md#Windows-10-Enterprise-VM-not-resolving-domain's-IP-address)

+    --- BEGIN v2.0 ---

+- Getting access for KVM/QEMU, the user libvirt-qemu, and the GUI program virt-manager to the mounted M.2 SSD where I have ISO images saved and wanted to store VM data was a challenge.
+[Here is how I did it.](./notes/other-resources/kvm-qemu-m2ssd-access.md)

 ## Page Links

 [Screenshots](./notes/screenshots.md)